Home Fire Safety Assessment Partner Referrals

 Do you offer any partner training?

 During a HFSA your service users will be provided with leaflets that are relevant to their fire risk.
-If the visit is conducted via telephone these will posted.
+If the visit is conducted via telephone these will be posted.